Reviews of the Best and Worst Drawing Papers With Examples

 An interesting paper for drawing furred animals.
 It holds dense blacks very well but you have to work very hard to create a good range of mid tones by using different pencil grades and many layers of hatching.
 I find it too rough for any subject that does not have fur or a heavily textured surface.

 The 500 Series Drawing Paper is archival quality.
-(This paper is still made but it’s very hard to find.)
+This paper is still made but it’s very hard to find, however it is the same surface that’s used on both sides of Strathmore’s 500 series illustration board below.

 This paper is almost too smooth for most drawings.
 While you can create very delicate and smooth textures on it like flower petals, creating dense black takes patience.
 It can be done but it takes several layers of soft lead to achieve.